gwilken/ariadne-io/README.md

 Getting high while mounting the WiFi radio on the mast.
 ![ariadne](/public/images/IMG_0168.jpg)

 The Raspberry Pi is housed in the blue Pelican Case.
+The two 100 amp/hour batteries beside the motor are the house bank.

 ![motor](/public/images/IMG_0015.jpeg)